nukopian/DBIx-Squirrel/docs/pod.md

     $rows = $dbh->do($statement, undef, \%bind_mappings)
                 or die ...;

-Calling C<do> in scalar-context works just as it does when using the C<DBI>, although there are a few more calling forms.
+Calling `do` in scalar-context works just as it does when using the `DBI`, although there are a few more calling forms.

-Calling C<do> in list-context, however, is new behaviour and results in the return of a list comprised of two elements: the number of rows affected by the statement, as well as the statement handle:
+Calling `do` in list-context, however, is new behaviour and results in the return of a list comprised of two elements: the number of rows affected by the statement, as well as the statement handle: